-Millard L. Fretland is the partner in charge of the liability defense practice group in the Pensacola, Florida office of Conroy Simberg.
-He has three decades of experience in the courtrooms of northwest Florida and enjoys a reputation as one of the leading trial attorneys in the Florida Panhandle.
+Millard L. Fretland is a senior liability defense attorney in the firm’s Pensacola office.
+Millard is a seasoned litigator who has four decades of experience in the courtrooms of northwest Florida and enjoys a reputation as one of the leading trial attorneys in the Florida Panhandle.
+Millard’s practice includes the full gamut of insurance law, including medical negligence, subrogation, trucking claims, insurance coverage disputes, employment law, bad faith and extra contractual, exposure claims, automobile, premises and product liability claims.

 Admitted to Practice: